 John McLarty: True.

-Kimberly Faith: It is the fruit is surrendered to
+Kimberly Faith: It is the fruit, is surrendered to

-John McLarty: God,
+John McLarty: Interesting.

 John McLarty: Amen.